Skydive to embrace your urge to fly too close to the Sun

 Heebie-Jeebies

-Early Saturday morning, I zoom across the stark, barren Perris Valley roads.
-My heart is racing a little as I spot the cylindrical wind tunnel next to Skydive Perris facility.
+Early Saturday morning, I zoom across the stark barren Perris Valley roads.
+My heart races a little as I spot the cylindrical wind tunnel next to Skydive Perris facility.

-At the skydiving center, I watch a tape of an attorney saying that if I die due to the fault of one of their employees then I am out of luck.
-They film me as I verbally agree to the waiver.
+At the office, an attorney says if I die from the fault of their employees I am out of luck.
+They record me as I verbally agree to the waiver.

 While waiting for the plane, I spot a blue dragonfly hovering in the distance.
 How must it feel to float and fly all day?
 I can hardly wait.